 Caption: Mr Chua Seo Poh (right) with THC’s occupational therapist Ms Doreen Ang (left) at a neighbourhood fitness park

-Mr Chua Seo Poh, an 90 year old widower, never imagined he would need help from his elderly flat mate to get out of bed in their one-room flat.
-Four years go, ago, Mr Chua suffered a bad bout of cough, which caused him to cough for days throughout the night.
+Mr Chua Seo Poh, a 92-year-old widower, never imagined he would need help from his elderly flat mate to get out of bed in their one-room flat.
+A few years go, ago, Mr Chua suffered a bad bout of cough, which caused him to cough for days throughout the night.
 One night, the pain became so excruciating that he was unable to move his entire body.
 It turned out he sustained a compression fracture of the spine.

 “I could not turn to the side when I sleep; I felt like a prisoner in my own bed.
 I would scream in pain each time I tried to move my body.
 It was so painful till I teared,” said Mr Chua.